SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/mikroe_buzz2_cmt_8540s_smt/README.md

 ## Summary ##

 This project shows the driver implementation of a magnetic buzzer using the CMT-8540S-SMT with Silicon Labs Platform.
 The buzzer’s resonant frequency is 4kHz.
 The click is designed to run on either 3.3V or 5V power supply.
+The buzzer is ideal for extending your prototype environment by audio signals.

 ## Required Hardware ##